-G. Influence of background noise
+6.7 Influence of background noise

 Since our system records the air voice using a normal microphone, the background acoustic noise (e.g. conversation or music) may cover the features in the air voice and degrade the performance for normal users.
 To evaluate the robustness of our system against background noise in terms of accepting normal users, we asked one volunteer to speak a 5-word sentence to our system.
 During the data collection, we used two loudspeakers to simulate different noise levels from 45 dB (average home noise) to 70 dB (inside a car at 60 mph).
-We did not consider greater noise in our evaluation for two reasons: 1) Most voice-based AR applications are not designed for noise environment (e.g. video call); 2) The performance of voice recognition and authentication systems can also be degraded by strong noise.
-Fig. 10(c) shows the evaluation results.
-We can observe that our system can achieve a high accuracy of at least 99.5% for all noise levels.
-We found that the reason why our system can still provide good performance in a noisy environment is that the AR users will subconsciously raise their volumes in a noisy environment, which makes the features of their voices are more significant than those of background noises.
-Therefore, by applying spectrogram enhancement techniques, the background can be largely removed.
+We did not consider greater noise in our evaluation for two reasons: 1) Most voice-based AR applications are not designed for noisy environments (e.g. video call); 2) The performance of voice recognition and authentication systems can also be degraded by strong noise.
+Fig. 19 shows the evaluation results.
+We can observe that our system can achieve a high accuracy of at least 97.5% for all noise levels no matter which classification is used, which means the user experience of the normal user can be ensured in daily use.
+More importantly, we found that the reason why our system can still provide good performance in a noisy environment is that the AR users will subconsciously raise their volumes in a noisy environment, which makes the features of their voices are more significant than those of background noises.
+By applying spectrogram enhancement techniques, these background noise can be largely removed.